BrunoT4/CTF_Writeups/PicoCTF/Sequences.md

 ## My Solution

-I represented the recursive function as a matrix and ran a row reduction.
+I represented the recursive function as a matrix and used reductions to transform it into a non-recursive equation.
 My solution is on paper so hopefully my hand-writing is legible.
 If not, I do not go to school to study handwriting, so bare with me.